 - 1What does the World Mosquito Program do?

-The World Mosquito Program is a not-for-profit initiative that works to protect the global community from mosquito-borne diseases.
-We use safe and natural bacteria called Wolbachia to reduce the ability of mosquitoes to transmit viruses such as dengue, Zika, chikungunya and yellow fever.
+The World Mosquito Program (WMP) is a not-for-profit group of companies owned by Monash University that works to protect the global community from mosquito-borne diseases such as dengue, Zika, yellow fever and chikungunya.

 We are committed to strengthening the capacity of local communities around the world to reduce the threat of mosquito-borne diseases.
 We are expanding our method for low-cost, large-scale application across urban areas in countries affected by mosquito-borne diseases.
 We are collaborating with local communities, governments and health agencies to implement our self-sustaining Wolbachia method.